 High School Group – Ages 16-18 | Gap Year & College Group – Ages 19-21

 Remote and mysterious, the Rio Grande defines the border of Texas and Mexico.
-Originating in the snow-capped Rocky Mountains of Colorado, the Rio Grande flows 1,900 miles all the way out into the Gulf of Mexico.
+Originating in the snow-capped Rocky Mountains of Colorado, the Rio Grande flows 1,900 miles into the Gulf of Mexico.
 After thorough preparation, a truly spectacular river journey awaits.
-Students will paddle through the unique landscape of the desert, experiencing the heat of the sun by day and the chill of the nights which we will spend around the mesquite fire.
-Interspersed throughout the days, the group will explore the secrets of the Rio Grande’s canyons and soak in natural hot springs.
-All the preparation will pay off and allow students to feel at home in this rugged beauty, while the strong community of peers and staff will support them in becoming better versions of themselves.
+Students will paddle through the unique landscape of the of Texas and Chihuahuan desert, experiencing the heat of the sun by day, and fire-lit nights under a tapestry of desert stars.
+Our days of paddling will be coupled with explorations of canyons, soaking in natural hot springs, and studying the mysterious stones, flora and fauna of the desert region.
+All the preparation will pay off and allow students to feel at home in this rugged beauty, while a strong community of peers and staff will support them in becoming better versions of themselves.

-The first half of the program will lay the groundwork for the Rio Grande expedition, and will include four experiential education blocks based at the Kroka Farm and Village in Marlow, NH.
-Each block will incorporate: practices in sustainable living, adventure sports training, organic farming, service projects, integrated academics, and wilderness expeditions.
+The first half of the program will lay the groundwork for the Rio Grande expedition, and will include three experiential education blocks at the Kroka Farm and Village in Marlow, NH and in the surrounding region.
+Each block will incorporate: practices in sustainable living, adventure sports and wilderness expedition training, organic farming, service projects and integrated academics.
 With the backdrop of brilliant fall colors, students will hike, paddle, mountain bike, and rock climb the best of northern New England’s wilderness, while learning from farmers, craftspeople and experts in systems of regenerative economy along the way.
 As the golden leaves turn brown and the weather turns cold, the group will head south and begin a desert adventure to remember.

-Upon arrival to the Kroka Farm and Village, there is much to learn, beginning with the building of an intentional and inclusive community.
+Upon arrival to the Kroka Farm and Village, there is much to learn; we will begin by building an intentional and inclusive community.
 Students will study the foundations of sustainable agriculture while working on Kroka’s organic farm, and become familiar in practices of sustainable living through a simple life in the village.
-Each day, the group will paddle for fitness, becoming familiar with the surrounding ecology through lakes, rivers and mountains, and engage in preparation for the first multi-day expedition.
-When all is ready, the newly formed community will canoe down the Connecticut and Deerfield rivers, learning to negotiate class II and III rapids, while studying New England’s environmental history and hydrology.
+Each day, the group will paddle for fitness, becoming familiar with the surrounding lakes, rivers and mountains, and engage in preparation for their first expedition.
+When all is ready, the newly formed community will set off on their first adventure.

 It is now time to make thorough preparations for the final expedition!
-Each student will choose a specific expedition responsibility (called a “big job”), and work with a mentor to take full ownership for this aspect of the Rio Grande journey.
-Big Jobs include: master navigator, food manager, medic, fire manager, and so many more.
-Students will complete an academic review of all their New England studies, help put the farm to sleep for the winter, and come back together with their families for a parent weekend to say good bye before departing for the river!
+Each student will have chosen a specific expedition responsibility (called a “big job”), and work with a mentor to take full ownership for this aspect of the Rio Grande journey.
+Big Jobs include: master navigator, food manager, medic, fire keeper, and so many more.
+Students will complete an academic review of all their New England studies, help put the farm to sleep for the winter, and come back together with their families for a parent weekend to say goodbye before departing for the river!

 After departing from Kroka, the group will begin an exciting drive across the country.
 Whenever possible, they will follow scenic routes such as the Blue Ridge and Natchez Trace Parkways.
 Camping along the way in beautiful natural areas or with partner organizations, students will explore new ecosystems, open their minds to new landscapes, and contribute physical labor with their hands through service projects.
 Academic work will continue with studies focused on the relationships between humans and the natural world.
 Every day will include some form of adventure, be it a hike, a place to rock climb or a cave exploration.

-Ahead lies 260 miles of wild river through deep canyons carved over millennia into the limestone of the Chihuahuan Desert with fantastic towers, spires and buttes.
+Ahead lie 300 miles of wild river through deep canyons carved over millennia into the limestone of the Chihuahuan Desert.
+Fantastic towers, spires and buttes loom overhead as students paddle rapids through a myriad of canyons and desert landscapes.
 As the group begins their paddling expedition, life becomes simplified.
-Each day is spent on the water paddling rapids and stretches of flat water, soaking in natural hot springs, and exploring fascinating slot canyons.
+Each day is spent on the water paddling rapids and stretches of flat water, soaking in natural hot springs, and exploring slot canyons.
 Each afternoon a new home is created along beautiful beaches and mesas with extensive views of distant mountains.
 In this environment, bonds within the group that will last far beyond this journey become even deeper, as students learn to depend on one another for safety and sustenance.
 In addition, they begin to connect to the river itself; a powerful green ribbon of life supporting a multitude of plants and animals as it winds through the desert landscape.

 Back at Kroka, students arrive full of excitement for life.
 As time is taken for reflection on the past three and half months of community living in nature, the group begins to synthesize the lessons learned and how to carry them forward into the greater world.
 A journey of transformation has begun for each student, and it is now time for transition.
 Therefore, the focus of the final week will be centered around shifting the group’s collective energy generated through learning and growth towards making positive differences in their communities back home.
 To celebrate their accomplishments, students complete the semester with a theatrical performance for families and the greater Kroka community.